-In the process, the Aga Khan Fund for Economic Development has mobilised finance and expertise for various initiatives including the leading telecommunications provider in the country, Roshan and the first five-star hotel in the country, the Kabul Serena.
+In the process, the Aga Khan Fund for Economic Development (AKFED) has mobilised finance and expertise for various initiatives, including the leading telecommunications provider in the country, Roshan, and the first five-star hotel in the country, the Kabul Serena Hotel.